SkyBlueRW/SkyBlueRW.github.io/_posts/2024-05-30-investment-research-environment.md

 - [Backtest](https://github.com/SkyBlueRW/Backtest)
 - [PortCon](https://github.com/SkyBlueRW/PortCon)

+A helpful detour from research to development.
 Build the wheel when you need it!